Watts-Lab/task-mapping/tasks/summaries/Recall videos-writeup.md

 Mapped by: joycewang3

 ## 1. Stimulus Complex
-A 90-second video
+Participants are shown a 90-second video several times.

 ## 2. Goal Directives
-To answer a set of questions about what occurred in the video
+The goal is to correctly answer a set of questions about what occurred in the video within a fixed amount of time.
+Participants receive points for each correct answer and maximize their score by correctly answering as many questions as they can.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.

 ### Skills
-none (memory)
+Working memory

 ### UI-UX Allowed Processes
-watching videos, seeing the question sets, click on the answer choices
+Watching videos, seeing question sets, clicking on answer choices.

 ### Other Allowed Processes
 N/A